-Living near water can be a very rewarding experience, but it also carries with it a great deal of responsibility.
-With 85% of the land in Walker's Creek watershed privately owned, landowner participation is vital to help protect and preserve water and habitat quality.
-We have done our best to provide you with as much information as possible in this guide; however each property is unique and will require an individualized approach.
+Living near water carries many benefits and responsibilities.
+With 92% of the land in the Twelve Mile Creek watershed in private ownership, landowner participation is vital to the protection of water and habitat quality.
+We have done our best to provide you with as much information as possible in this guide; however, each property is unique and will require an individual approach.